Design and the City is a podcast about the ways we can use design to make cities more livable and lovable.

 Ravi Naidoo, the driving force behind Design Indaba, arguably the most influential design event in the world.
 The event takes place annually in Cape Town is only the tip of the iceberg.
 Listen as he pushes the boundaries of the purpose design holds with the simple question—what is design for?
 Photo courtesy of Design Indaba

-As we’re halfway through 2020, many what thoughts and questions have arisen in the cities close to our hearts and what challenges define the discourse today?
+As we’re nearing the end of 2020, many what thoughts and questions have arisen in the cities close to our hearts and what challenges define the discourse today?
 A new season of Design and the City will revisit all aspects of future-proof city-making.

 Voices on Design and the City: Season 2